sudarshan2401/tp/docs/UserGuide.md

 **Information:**

-* The `UI` will refresh upon any changes to the class list or student list.
+* The GUI will refresh upon any changes to the class list or student list.

-* If changes are made to a student or class information of another class while you are [viewing a class](#viewing-a-class-view-c), the `UI` will update to show you the other class' students and class information.
+* If changes are made to a student or class information of another class while you are [viewing a class](#viewing-a-class-view-c), the GUI will update to show you the other class' students and class information.

 </box>